Himynameislou/nomster/README.md

-# README
+# Nomster

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Nomster is a Yelp clone that integrates with the Google Map API and includes features like user comments, star ratings, image uploading, and user authentication.

+Technologies used:

+* Ruby

-* Ruby version
+* Ruby on Rails

-* System dependencies
+* Object Oriented Programing

-* Configuration
+* Google Maps API

-* Database creation

-* Database initialization
+* User Authentication

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Star ratings

-* ...
+* User Comments